 This course explores German history from the wars of German unification to the fall of the Third Reich.
-It examines many topics, such as the foundation of the German Reich; the evolution of its domestic and foreign policies under the "Iron Chancellor", in particular the issues of the Bismarck's system of alliances; social-imperialism, pan-germanism, and the "Weltpolitik" under Kaiser Wilhelm II; the First World War, including Germany's war aims, its military strategies, its war economy, and the "silent dictatorship" of Hindenburg and Ludendorff; the November Revolution and the fall of the monarchy; the foundation of the Weimar Republic; the "Diktat" and the "stab-in-the-back myth"; the Communist revolutions; and the Right-wing nationalist and militarist putsches; the rise of National Socialism and its seized power in 1933; the establishment of the Nazi dictatorship; the foreign relations of the Nazi regime and Hitler's foreign policy aims; the Second World War, including the German Blitzkrieg, annexation and occupation policies, domestic mobilization, the German resistance, and the war crimes of the Wehrmacht and the Holocaust.
+It examines many topics, such as the foundation of the German Reich; the evolution of its domestic and foreign policies under the "Iron Chancellor", in particular the issues of the Bismarck's system of alliances; social-imperialism, pan-germanism, and the "Weltpolitik" under Kaiser Wilhelm II; the First World War, including Germany's war aims, its military strategies, its war economy, and the "silent dictatorship" of Hindenburg and Ludendorff; the November Revolution and the fall of the monarchy; the foundation of the Weimar Republic; the "Diktat" and the "stab-in-the-back myth"; the Communist revolutions; and the Rightwing nationalist and militarist putsches; the rise of National Socialism and its seized power in 1933; the establishment of the Nazi dictatorship; the foreign relations of the Nazi regime and Hitler's foreign policy aims; the Second World War, including the German Blitzkrieg, annexation and occupation policies, domestic mobilization, the German resistance, and the war crimes of the Wehrmacht and the Holocaust.
 At the end of the course, students will be able to describe, explain, and assess factors of continuity and change in German history.

-Contact Hours: 3- 0 - 6

-Credit(s):

 HIF354Histoire du monde arabe et musulman

 This course provides an overview of the history of the Arab and Muslim World since Antiquity.
 We will study the history of its geography, language and culture and the rise of Islam.
 We will see its components and their impact on the formation of the near, Middle and Far East.
 Finally, we will address the history of great crises of the 20th century and their historical roots.
 Students will develop, at the end of the course, an understanding of the major historical components of the Arab-Muslim world.

-Note(s):

 Course currently offered in French Only

-Offered in alternate years.

-Semester: Winter

-Contact Hours: 3 - 0 - 6

-Credit(s):

-HIE360 The Rise of Peacekeeping

-This course is a historical survey of the roots of peacekeeping from antiquity until the modern era.
-It will explore topics like the Pax Romana, the Peace of God in the Middle Ages, the maintenance of peace and international law in the early modern period, and end with post-Cold War peacekeeping and related operations.
-Students will be able, at the end of the course, to analyze and explain the international and military context of establishing peace from pre-history until the beginning of the 21st Century.

-Prerequisite(s): HIE202 or HIE203

-Note(s): HIE360 and HIE362 are equal to the combination of both POE410 and POE324 and should not be combined.

-Semester: